codeworm96/bop_naive/site/README.md

 sudo nginx -t # Check configuration file
 ```

 If you want to make theses steps easier, just create `bop-site.conf` in `/etc/nginx/conf.d`.
-No symbol links needed if you follow this way.
+No symbol links are needed if you follow this way.

 Then restart nginx:
 ```bash
 sudo service nginx restart
 ```

-If the configuration is OK, you should see the site works in `http://localhost:80/`.
+If the configuration is OK, you should see the site work in `http://localhost:80/`.